ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 Much of the data in the Plants Model is stored at the level of the individual cohorts that form the tree communities present in different cells.
-The number of cohorts changes constantly through the simulation through recruitment and mortality and consist of many fields of information about each cohort.
-The cohort data are stored within the model in [data frame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe) formats and, because these data frames do not have consistent unchanging dimensions, are not stored or exported using the same system as the [array variables](../../variables/variables.md) used elsewhere in the model.

-Instead, the Plants Model provides a configurable exporter options that allow cohort and community data to be exported at each time step.
+The number of cohorts changes constantly through the simulation through recruitment and mortality.
+The cohort data consist of many fields of information about each cohort, and are stored within the model in [data frame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe) formats.
+Because these data frames do not have consistent unchanging dimensions, they are not stored or exported using the same system as the [array variables](../../variables/variables.md) used elsewhere in the model.
+Instead, the Plants Model provides configurable exporter options that allow cohort and community data to be exported at each time step.
 Data are exported to CSV format files and the data for each time step is appended to the files to generate a single file containing a time series through a simulation.

 There are three kinds of data output available for export from the plants model, written to separate files in the output directory for a simulation.